magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 Here `visible` is the `key`, `${ $.provider }.visibility` is the `value`.

-Example of using `exports` in the component's configuration .xml file:
+Example of using `imports` in the component's configuration .xml file:

 {% highlight php%}
 <argument name="data" xsi:type="array">